abhmul/quartz/content/_index.md

 	- [x] Masters Thesis work
 	- [x] Course pages
 	- [x] Other people
+	- [ ] Remove links to personal books
 - [ ] Fill in missing content on other pages (see TODOs)